pandas-dev/pandas/doc/source/series.rst

 If the index contains integers and there is ambiguity, the index will be preferred.

-For completeness of the dict-like interface, the **get** function is provided for analogous behavior:
+For completeness of the dict-like interface, :func:`Series.get` is provided for analogous behavior:

 ::